Welcome to today's edition of the Rush 24-7 podcast.

 We're making two exceptions.

-My preoccupations of Uyghurs and Man Boobs, you can't talk about unless you have a fascinating story about Uyghurs with man boobs, uh, and then we'll bring your call to the head of the queue.
+My preoccupations of Uyghurs and man boobs you can't talk about unless you have a fascinating story about Uyghurs with man boobs.

-1-800-282-2882, lots more still to come.
+Lots more still to come.

-Mark Stein in for Rush on the EIB network.
+Mark sign in for us on the EIB network.

 Is that right, Jose?

-Jose or call me Ted, whatever you like.
+Or call me Ted, whatever you like.

 Oh, no, no.

-They don't have do you have have you got an accent on the E?
+Have you got an accent on the E?

 Great to have you with us, Jose.

-Uh, thank you, Mark.
+Thank you, Mark.

 I appreciate it.

-Considering that uh the trash heap of history is littered with the corpses of socialist and Marxist government societies you know, call it what you will.
+Considering that the trash heap of history is littered with the corpses of socialist and Marxist government societies, you know, call it what you will, what is it that the left thinks is different today that was not working back then?

-Well, that that's uh that's a very good point.
+Well, that's a very good point.

 You know this thing, Jose?

-The VA?
+The VAT?

-Okay, that's that let me tell you, with the expiring Bush tax cuts combined with crap and tax and they impose the VAT with the increases in the in regular income taxes.
+Let me tell you, with the expiring Bush tax cuts, combined with crap and tax and they impose the VAT with the increases in regular income taxes, I mean, where does it end?

 Yeah, exactly.

-Because there's never there's never enough money.
+Because there's never enough money.

-So what are we gonna do now?
+So what are we going to do now?

 All this stuff isn't hard.

-Every every time you think Barack Obama's had a terrific new idea, all you need to do is look east.
+Every time you think Barack Obama's had a terrific new idea, all you need to do is look east.

-Uh i if you look at the whatever the first sentence of that stupid story I read out about the SEC uh sitting around watching porn movies all day, the regulators, these that we need so much, sitting around watching porn movies that uh all day long.
+If you look at whatever, the first sentence of that stupid story I read out about the SEC sitting around watching porn movies all day, the regulators, these that we need so much, sitting around watching porn movies all day long, the word government appears three times in the first two-sentence paragraph.

 It's all about government.